 To the winged warrior the stick becomes as a Samurai sword.
 The sky becomes a practice.
 Each flight is new.
-And the more we fly, the more we discover.
-What is not needed falls away, and your airmanship becomes masterful.
+And the more we fly, the more meaning we discover.
+What is not needed falls away, and airmanship becomes artful.

 Reading all the pages here will not make you a better pilot, and certainly will not explain what Zen or peak performance psychology is about.
-However, if you put the thoughts into action, over time, you will fly more surely.
-You will begin to see how full of discovery flying can be, and how fully learning one thing can then be positively applied to other areas of your life.
+However, if you put the thoughts into discplined action, over time, you flying will improve.
+You will begin to see how full of discovery every flight can be.

 Psychologists now routinely refer to three kinds of work orientation: a job, a career, and a calling (Wrzesniewski, et al., 1997).
 A job is something you do just for the money.
 Your real life is all away from the job.
-I’ve had jobs like stocking supermarket shelves and selling cars.
+I’ve had jobs — stocking supermarket shelves and selling cars were two of them.
 A career is something more.
 People who see themselves as having a career have a deeper personal investment in their work, and mark their achievements not only through pay, but with prestige and promotions.
 They invest more into their work than the uninterested job holder, and see themselves as getting more in return.
-It is a distinction only you make; selling cars or stocking supermarket shelves both could be careers.
+It is a distinction only you make; selling cars or stocking supermarket shelves both could have been careers.

 For me to find this again, I needed to understand again the importance and ultimate responsibility of my position as an airline captain.
 From an attitude of just driving the bus, to acknowledging the awesome responsibility placed in me by trusting passengers.
 I transport soldiers on leave, TV stars, honeymooners, and parents on the way to show baby to the new grandparents for the first time.
 Several years ago, when I felt trapped in a routine job, I needed to awaken to the endless opportunities for growth by learning to fly at a higher level.
 I love flying.
 I have found my calling.